dlsu-lscs/lscs-core-api/README.md

 ### POST `/check-email`

 - checks if the email exists in database (indicating if it is an LSCS member or not)
+- requires `Authorization: Bearer <API-KEY>` in the request headers

 - `request`:
 ```bash